Helping vaginal birth | Glengarry Private, Perth

 When a woman prepares for natural birth using the EPI-NO, the following benefits have been seen in research studies.

-• Significant reductions in the rate of tears & the rate of episiotomy (reduced from 50% to 10-20%).
+• Several studies show significant reductions in the rate of tears & the rate of episiotomy (reduced from 50% to 10-20%).

-• Reductions in urinary incontinence, prolapse, problems with sex, and third degree tears.
+• Possible reductions in urinary incontinence, prolapse, problems with sex, and third degree tears.

-• Significantly reduced chance of a need for forceps or vacuum instrumental delivery.
+• Possibly reduced chance of a need for forceps or vacuum instrumental delivery.

-• Confidence in normal birth is much increased.
+• Confidence in normal birth can be increased.

-There are few downsides, apart from the need to commit to train with the EPI-NO. 98% of women who used the EPI-NO after a recommendation from their obstetrician would recommend it to other women.
+There are few downsides, apart from the need to commit to train with the EPI-NO. Lots of women who used the EPI-NO after a recommendation from their obstetrician would recommend it to other women.
 We strongly recommend this natural birth trainer, which costs $179 from a chemist or online.
 You can also use it to do pelvic floor exercises afterwards.
-No women who has delivered with us has had a third degree tear, or even anything other than a straightforward 2nd degree tear.
-Our episiotomy rate is 8%.

 3. Perineal massage